Die Hauptstadt, Capricorn

 Maria was rather surprised at how nice and combed her hair was, despite all the chaos going on.

-Coming up behind the woman, Viktoria rushed to Ludwig’s side and—after some resistance—helped him back into his chair.
+Coming up behind the woman, Viktoria rushed to Ludwig’s side and—after some resistance from the latter—helped him back into his chair.

 Still gripping his rifle, Ludwig glanced between them once seated.
-“I’ll handle this, Captain Weingartner.
+“I’ll handle this, Hauptmann Weingartner.
 Sorry.”

 Volker nodded as the entire building rumbled, prompting Ludwig to lead them all to the corner.
 A Waltz familiy adventure?
 Maria wondered.